CharitidisKP/CharitidisKP/README.md

 ## Hello, I'm Charitidis Konstantinos!
-I'm a Molecular Biologist and Geneticist, pursuing a Master's degree in Applied Bioinformatics.
+I'm a Molecular Biologist and Geneticist, with an MSc in Applied Bioinformatics.

 ## How to reach me: 📫